biophilross/fabsim/README.md

 Wanna see a quick description of each *.py file?
 Run `pydoc simulation` (assuming yo have pydoc installed and note the lack of .py at the end).
 Same thing applies to all source code files replacing 'simulation' with the desired file name.

+### Module Dependencies

+The prototype currently uses the latest versions of the following libraries:

+* json
+* matplotlib
+* numpy

+If you python installed on your machine I would recommend installing via pip.
+In order to do so just open up your command line and run `easy_install pip` and then type in `pip install json`, `pip install matplotlib`, and `pip install numpy`.
+You can also do so using easy_install but I wouldn't recommend it...

 ### Quick Start